banbh/MiPaCo/README.md

 ## Other Projects
 See [Sprache](https://github.com/sprache/Sprache) for another monadic parser combinator library in C#.
-It is probably much more efficient than MiPaCo than better suited for serious work.
+It is probably much more efficient than MiPaCo and better suited for serious work.